amirrajan/mokepon/readme.md

 An RPG about catching monsters IRL.
 Written in React and ClojureScript.

+[Play here.](http://amirrajan.net/mokepon) It may or may not work.
+I hope it does though.

 ## Running The Game

 - Install Java 8 (1.8 sdk).